hilaily/echo-intro/website/content/guide/middleware.md

   Format string

   // Output is the writer where logs are written.
-  // Optional with default value as `DefaultLoggerConfig.Output`.
+  // Optional with default value as os.Stdout.
   Output io.Writer
 }
 ```